 The most conspicuous megabats in Australia are the grey-headed flying foxes.
 They congregate in huge colonies in Sydney and can be seen flying over the city at dusk as they travel from their roosting grounds to their feeding spots.

-Unlike the terrestrial Australian animals that are confined to the continent, many of the marine mammals living in Australian waters are transient visitors.
+Unlike the terrestrial animals in Australia that are confined to the continent, many of the marine mammals living in Australian waters are transient visitors.
 At least 45 species of whales and dolphins are found in Australian waters.
 Some of the most well-known migrants are the Humpback whales that cruise along Australian eastern and western coastlines on their epic migrations between their feeding grounds in Antarctica and their breeding sites in the tropical waters.

 Australian Reptiles and Amphibians

 There are two species of crocodiles in Australia: saltwater and freshwater crocodiles.
 The saltwater crocodile, affectionately known as salty, is by far the more formidable of the two.
-It is the largest living reptile with males reaching 6 meters and 1,300 kg.
+It is the largest living reptile, with males reaching 6 meters and 1,300 kg.
 Although the largest salty ever shot was 8.6 meters long.

 Crocodiles are ambush predators.
-They stay concealed under water and wait for their prey to approach them.
+They stay concealed underwater and wait for their prey to approach them.
 The saltwater crocodile is capable of overpowering virtually any animal by pulling it in a “death roll”.
 This killing technique is as terrifying as it sounds.
-Once the crocodile has its prey in its jaws it begins to violently spin it underwater so that the prey becomes completely disoriented and drowns.
+Once the crocodile has its prey in its jaws, it begins to violently spin it underwater so that the prey becomes completely disoriented and drowns.

 Despite their predatory prowess, saltwater crocodiles were hunted almost to extinction for their skin in the 1970s.
-Thankfully, after decades of conservation, their population has recovered and you can easily see saltwater crocodiles in Kakadu National Park.
+Thankfully, after decades of conservation, their population has recovered, and you can easily see saltwater crocodiles in Kakadu National Park.
 Obviously, you’ll want to avoid approaching the water’s edge and if you feel tempted to go for a swim – find a swimming pool.

-Australia has a reputation for having the most venomous snakes the world.
-However, while more than a half of Australian snakes are venomous (around 100 out of 170 species), only 12 of them could be potentially lethal to people, and most of them are quite shy and would try to avoid encounters with people.
+Australia has a reputation for having the most venomous snakes in the world.
+However, while more than half of Australian snakes are venomous (around 100 out of 170 species), only 12 of them could be potentially lethal to people, and most of them are quite shy and would try to avoid encounters with people.

 Australia’s Inland taipan is the most venomous snake in the world.
-A single doze of its venom is enough to kill at least 100 humans.
-Thankfully, inland taipan is quite a shy animal and will usually try to retreat to avoid trouble.
+A single dose of its venom is enough to kill at least 100 humans.
+Thankfully, the inland taipan is quite a shy animal and will usually try to retreat to avoid trouble.
 It occurs in the remote semi-arid region of NSW and seldom encounters people.

 Other dangerously venomous snakes include mulga or king brown snake, eastern brown snake, western brown snake, tiger snake, coastal taipan, lowlands copperhead, small-eyed snake, common death adder, and red-bellied black snake.
-Snakes, of course can be difficult to identify in the field, so If you come across any snake in the bush, simply walk the other way.
+Snakes, of course, can be difficult to identify in the field, so If you come across any snake in the bush, simply walk the other way.

 Australia is home to almost half of the world’s pythons (14 species out of 31).
 And while pythons often terrify people by their formidable size, they are neither venomous nor aggressive.
-They do however have plenty of sharp teeth to defend themselves with if needed.
+They do, however, have plenty of sharp teeth to defend themselves with if needed.